By Paul Noble

 Desktop Displays

-Apple has popularized the concept of Retina displays and this is the very same concept: delivering the maximum pixel density that the user can comfortably see at the normal viewing distance for that device: around 10” for a smartphone, 12-15” for a tablet depending on screen size and 18-24” for a desktop display, typically.
+Apple popularized the concept of ‘Retina’ displays, and this is the very same concept: delivering the maximum pixel density that the user can comfortably resolve at the normal viewing distance for each device type and (screen) size.

-A display that had greater pixel density than the viewer’s eye could resolve would be as unnecessary as a sound system that reproduced sound beyond the range of human hearing.
+A display that had significantly greater pixel density than the viewer’s eye could resolve would be as unnecessary as a sound system that reproduced sound well beyond the range of human hearing.

-Until recently, desktop displays generally had a pixel density much lower than the eye’s resolution.
-Even a full HD (1920 x 1080) resolution 24” desktop display viewed at 24” has a pixel density closer to half that of the eye’s resolving power.
-So, desktop displays have been suboptimal, less than retina resolution: not as sharp as the eye.
+A decade ago, desktop displays had a pixel density significantly lower than the eye’s resolution.
+Even a full HD (1920 x 1080) resolution 24” desktop display viewed at 24” had a pixel density closer to half that of the eye’s resolving power.
+So, desktop displays were suboptimal, less than retina resolution: not as sharp as the eye.

-This changed with the introduction of a new generation of low-cost desktop computer displays with a resolution of 3,840 x 2,048.
-These ultra-high-resolution screens conform to a new TV format, 4K/UHD, which is four times the resolution of current full HD (1920 x 1080).
-Today 28” $K/UHD screens cost as little as $250 and two such screens and an auxiliary graphics card, if required to drive them, can be purchased for as little as $600.
+This changed with the introduction of a new generation of low-cost desktop computer displays with a resolution of 3,840 x 2,160.
+These ultra-high-resolution screens conform to a new format, UHD, which is four times the resolution of full HD (1920 x 1080), 8.3MP (million pixels) per display.
+Today 27” UHD thin-mullioned screens cost around $250 and two such screens and an auxiliary graphics card, if required, can be purchased for under $600.
+Substituting 32” displays cost barely more.

-These monitors are at the limit of human visual acuity at a viewing distance of around 20” making them ideal for control room console use.
-Two such side- by-side monitors slightly angled would cover all of the operators’ horizontal visual space at their optimal viewing distance and between 40% and 60% of their vertical visual space: around 40% if they can comfortably pivot back in their chairs, around 60% if their chairs don’t articulate.
+These monitors are at the limit of human visual acuity at a viewing distance of around 21”, making them ideal for control room console use.
+Two such side-by-side monitors slightly angled would cover all the operators’ horizontal visual space at their optimal viewing distance and between 40% and 60% of their vertical visual space: around 40% if they can comfortably pivot back in their chairs, around 60% if their chairs don’t articulate.
+Where there is no common wall display, a 2×2 (32MP) or even a 2×3 (48MP) matrix of these monitors can effectively fill the operators’ full visual space with information.

-Dell recently introduced a single, curved 49” wide, 18” high LCD display with a resolution of 5120 x 1440 for under $1,200 – somewhat less resolution than two 4K screens, but completely seamless.
-In the future, paper-thin, flexible OLED or micro-LED based screens might enable a single super-wide, seamless, curved desktop display of virtually any size, shape and resolution, but two side-by-side, thin mullioned 4k/UHD screens, available now, are revolutionizing console display at a nominal cost.
+Dell, Samsung and others have more recently introduced single, curved 49” wide, 18” high 32:9 LCD displays initially targeting the gaming market, with a resolution of 5120 x 1440 (7.4MP), for under $1,000 – that’s less resolution than a single 4K screen, but seamlessly filling the full physical desktop.
+In the future, paper-thin, flexible OLED or micro-LED based screens might enable a single super-wide, seamless, curved desktop display of virtually any size, shape and resolution, but thin mullioned 4k/UHD screens are already revolutionizing console display, and at a nominal cost.

 Video Wall Displays